real-csabb/real-csabb/README.md

 # 🔭 I’m currently working as a Software Developer Intern at the National Environmental Modeling & Analysis Center

 # 🌱 I'm currently orchestrating several machine learning projcts with TensorFlow, Keras, and LangChain, several
-#    data pipelines for up coming Tableau data visualizations, and a ChatGPT API assistant.
+#    data pipelines for several upcoming Tableau data visualizations, and a ChatGPT API assistant.

 # 💬 Feel free to reach out.
 I'm currently seeking 2024 new grad roles in data and machine learning engineering!
 ```